wmheigl/wordpress-dev-workflow-guide/wordpress-dev-guide.md

 # Pull latest changes if using GitHub and pull requests
 git pull origin main

-# Push to staging
+# Push code to staging
 git push staging main

-# Update staging database (if necessary)
+# Sync database to staging (includes Site Editor changes)
 ./db-push-to-staging.sh
 ```

 #### Step 6: Testing on Staging

 1. Test thoroughly on https://staging.your_domain.com
+2. Verify Site Editor customizations rendered correctly
+3. Check responsive behavior
-2. Make any necessary adjustments
+4. Make any necessary adjustments on staging
-3. Commit and push any fixes
+5. If staging changes need to come back to local, pull the staging database

 #### Step 7: Deploy to Production